Paradox of tolerance: History

 Gaetano Mosca, a political theorist, is also often quoted: "[i]f tolerance is taken to the point where it tolerates the destruction of those same principles that made tolerance possible in the first place, it becomes intolerable."

 Either way, philosopher John Rawls concludes differently in his 1971 A Theory of Justice, stating that a just society must tolerate the intolerant, for otherwise, the society would then itself be intolerant, and thus unjust.
 However, Rawls qualifies this assertion, conceding that under extraordinary circumstances, if constitutional safeguards do not suffice to ensure the security of the tolerant and the institutions of liberty, a tolerant society has a reasonable right to self-preservation to act against intolerance if it would limit the liberty of others under a just constitution.
 Rawls emphasizes that the liberties of the intolerant should be constrained only insofar as they demonstrably affect the liberties of others: "While an intolerant sect does not itself have title to complain of intolerance, its freedom should be restricted only when the tolerant sincerely and with reason believe that their own security and that of the institutions of liberty are in danger."

 In On Toleration (1997), Michael Walzer asked, "Should we tolerate the intolerant?"
 He claims that most minority religious groups who are the beneficiaries of tolerance are themselves intolerant, at least in some respects.
 In a tolerant regime, such (intolerant) people may learn to tolerate, or at least to behave "as if they possessed this virtue".

+Repressive tolerance

+A distinct but related critique of tolerance was advanced by Herbert Marcuse in his 1965 essay "Repressive Tolerance", published in A Critique of Pure Tolerance.
+Marcuse argued that in an oppressive society, tolerance is often a tool of the powerful, allowing the status quo to persist unchallenged while suppressing genuine dissent.
+He contended that so-called "pure tolerance" masks the fact that the dominant class already controls public discourse, and that this tolerance can be "repressive" because it tolerates injustices under the guise of pluralism.
+Marcuse proposed a "liberating tolerance" which would be intolerant of right-wing movements and policies that sustain oppression, and would instead practice selective intolerance toward regressive ideas.
+While Marcuse's argument is not identical to Popper's paradox, it reinforces the notion that tolerance can be self-defeating if it protects forces that seek to destroy the very conditions of liberation.